jamietre/CsQuery/README.md

 ### CsQuery vs. jQuery

 The primary goal of this project was to make it as familiar and portable as possible.
-I even thought about using lowercased methods so it might be almost practical to copy and paste code between JS and C# but...
-I just couldn't.

-There are necessarily some differences in usage because of the language itself and strong typing.
+There are some differences in usage that were necessary because of differences in strong typing and overloading in C#.
 This section covers what you need to know to get going with CsQuery.
 Everything else should work more or less the same as jQuery.

 ##### Creating a new DOM